 \section{Discussion and conclusions}

-The combination of pre-collision observation of an asteroid, the associated bolide, and the recovery of meteorites, is the fourth such case in history.
-However, 2024 BX1 is clearly the best documented case of this kind.
-The first such case was the observation of the asteroid 2008 TC3 associated with the Almahata Sitta meteorite fall in Sudan on 7 October 2008 \citep{Jen09}.
-The second similar case was associated with the asteroid 2018 LA fall in Botswana on 2 June 2018 \citep{Jen21}.
-However, for both of these falls there were only limited data for the bolide.
+The combination of the precollision observation of an asteroid, the associated bolide, and the recovery of meteorites is the fourth such case in history.
+However, 2024 BX1 is clearly the best-documented case of this type.
+The first such case was the observation of asteroid 2008 TC3, which was associated with the Almahata Sitta meteorite fall in Sudan on 7 October 2008 \citep{Jen09}.
+The second similar case was associated with the fall of asteroid 2018 LA in Botswana on 2 June 2018 \citep{Jen21}.
+However, for both of these falls, the data for the bolide were limited.
 The third such case was the fall of asteroid 2023 CX1 in France on 13 February 2023 \citep{VidaACM}.
-For this case there is already significantly better documentation of the bolide but the data from France are mostly amateur records even though it was within the FRIPON network\citep{FRIPON}, which however did not properly observe the bolide.
-Fortunately, the 2024 BX1 bolide occurred within the range of the EN network, which provided precise and multi-instrumental data including detailed radiometric light curve and spectrum.
+For this case, the documentation of the bolide is much better, but the data from France are mostly amateur records, even though it was within the FRIPON network\citep{FRIPON}, which did not observe the bolide properly, however.
+Fortunately, the 2024 BX1 bolide occurred within the range of the EN network, which provided precise and multi-instrumental data, including a detailed radiometric light curve and spectrum.
 The video data from the AllSky7 network, taken from a closer distance, were also useful, especially for measuring the fragments, and proved to be reliable when properly reduced.